melissaveraherbst/boss-machine/README.md

 </div>

 An API to serve information to a Boss Machine, a unique management application for today’s most accomplished (evil) entrepreneurs! 🦹🏼‍♀️
-Manage your ‘minions’, your brilliant ‘million dollar ideas’, and to handle all the annoying meetings that keep getting added to your busy schedule.
+Manage your ‘minions’, your brilliant ‘million dollar ideas’, and handle all the annoying meetings that keep getting added to your busy schedule 📅.

 ## 🎯 Project Goal